timwie/steward/CONTRIBUTING.md

   - **XML-RPC faults:** As there is no clear documentation on the possible error cases of RPC methods, we might try to `.unwrap()` faults when not expecting them.

-  - **Template errors**: Rendering widgets will `panic` if the templates or the input context are not valid.

   - **ManiaScript errors:** You can press `Ctrl + ~` to display ManiaScript logs and errors in-game.
 Some errors are detected early, when the scripts are compiled.